vgrichina/nanobanana-berrry-hackathon/README.md

 ---

-*This submission showcases a real, working integration of Gemini 2.5 Flash Image into a production web application, demonstrating both technical excellence and practical value.*
+*This submission showcases a real, working integration of Google's Nano Banana API (Gemini 2.5 Flash Image) into a production web application, demonstrating both technical excellence and practical value.*